 8.13.9.1 General

 The Positioning Information Exchange procedure is initiated by the gNB-CU to indicate to the gNB-DU the need to configure the UE to transmit SRS signals and to retrieve the SRS configuration from the gNB-DU.
+The procedure uses UE-associated signalling.

 8.13.9.2 Successful Operation